What Firewood Burns Best? - Here is a list of the best burning firewood in no particular order. Perhaps some of these names will be new to you.

 Electric Log Splitters Selecting the Right One - Using a log splitter can significantly reduce the amount of time and effort that you need to put into splitting wood for your fireplace.

 Seasoning is the Key to Good Firewood - Whether you only burn wood occasionally or use it all year round as your primary source of heating, having a fire that burns hot and clean is what matters most.

 Split, Store and Season Firewood the Smart Way - So, you have decided that you’re ready to heat your house with wood or start a seasonal business splitting and selling firewood.

 Should I buy a Used Wood Splitter or New? - This is one of the those "catch 22" questions.
 Used log splitters are like cars I guess.
 There are good deals out there but you have to find them.

 What's The Deal With Half Beam Splitters?

 Have you noticed some wood splitters have full beams and some have half beams?
 So what is the deal with this?
 Why are we seeing more and more of these types of log splitters popping up in the market?
-If your not sure what were talking about the cylinder sticks out off the end of the log splitter and a “traditional” log splitters have full beams that the cylinder sits on.
+If you're not sure what were talking about, the cylinder sticks out off the end of the log splitter and a "traditional" log splitters have full beams that the cylinder sits on.

 So what is the answer?
 It's simple really, cost!
 I guess it makes sense, if you use less material its going to cost less money for not only material but labor as well to build the machine.
 Another cost saving benefit is weight in shipping.
 Two feet less of beam on every splitter that shipped at least twice can amount to quite a savings in cost.